 Chocolate Crème Brûlée.
 Everyone should be obsessed!
 It's decadent, rich and creamy!

 Because it impresses your guests!
-It’s is so easy to prepare, just the pronunciation of the recipe might be the challenge for you.
-It’s a crowd pleaser, you can NEVER go wrong by offering this for dessert.
+It's is so easy to prepare, just the pronunciation of the recipe might be a challenge for you.
+It's a crowd-pleaser, you can NEVER go wrong by offering this for dessert.

 Important Tip About The Chocolate Crème Brûlée Recipe

-Always, always consider being a high quality chocolate.
+Always, always consider being high-quality chocolate.
 I would rather not bake as ofter with chocolate and have an amazing taste.
-Food for thoughts for sure!
+Food for thought for sure!